-So often bigots want to excuse abuse faced by asexuals as simply the abuse of women, and it’s such a dismissive thing because multiple genders are being ignored.
+Sometimes abuse faced by asexuals is dismissed simply the abuse of women.
+A wildly dismissive thing because multiple genders are ignored.
 My ability to say “Being asexual made me a target” is honestly the only detail I like sharing.
 And by hearing cis women say the same thing is validating in a way.
 I get told often that any aggression I face is misdirected.
 But by listening to others stories reaffirms my own ability to clearly describe my own experiences and what caused it.

 As a society we don’t listen to abuse victims, and when it comes to aces even less so.
 Same with trans stories.
 Because identity is treated as an excuse for detractors, not a factor.
 My assumed in-availability towards sexually entitled men connects me to women, and connects me to lesbians, and connects me to aces of all genders.

 While we all should be more aware not to assume gender of those we are talking too, I don’t really find this empathic reaction as a complete failure.
 Instead it should be a reminder that we are all people.
 All living in this society that only views us as binary and straight.